NowlinB/Project-Obelisk/README.md

 ## Remote Connection   <a name="remote-desktop"></a>

-I setup remote desktop connections on both computers to allow the server to remotely connect to either client through the domain admin user account named brandon.nowlin@obelisk.local
+I setup remote desktop connections on both computers to allow the server to remotely connect to either client through the privileged domain admin user account named brandon.nowlin@obelisk.local

 ![Setting up remote desktop on the client pcs](https://github.com/NowlinB/Project-Obelisk/assets/38094031/bcb46c1f-04a6-4221-a1d1-621e3c3c8543)